pemcg/manageiq-automation-howto-guide/chapter17/log_analysis_during_service_provisioning.md

 Q-task_id([miq_provision_10...33]) Followed  Rel'ship [miqaedb:/infrastructure/VM/Lifecycle/Provisioning#create]
 ```

-...and finally we see both of the _Service_ provisioning state machine _CheckProvisioned_ methods return success, and continue with the remainder of their state machines...
+...and finally we see both of the _Service_ provisioning state machine _CheckProvisioned_ methods return success, and continue with the remainder of their state machines:

 ```
 Q-task_id([stp_task_10...32]) Following Rel'ship [miqaedb:/Service/Provisioning/StateMachines/Methods/CheckProvisioned#create]